Edose Ibadin

-Edose Ibadin (born 27 February 1993) is an American-Nigerian runner who specializes in the 800 metres.
+Edose Ibadin (born 27 February 1993) is a runner who specializes in the 800 metres.
+Born in the United States, he represents Nigeria internationally.

 He finished seventh at the 2018 African Championships.
 He competed at the 2017 World Championships, the 2019 African Games and the 2019 World Championships without reaching the final.

-His personal best time is 1:44.81 minutes, achieved in an August 1 time trial in Alexandria, Virginia.
+His personal best time is 1:44.65 minutes, achieved in Washington, D.C. in July 2023.
 This is the current Nigerian record.

 He ran collegiately for the Hampton Pirates and then attended graduate school at Towson University from 2016 to 2018 while training with the District Track Club.
 Competing in the 2016 US Olympic trials as "unattached", he later changed allegiance to Nigeria.